Zeke07/WaffleHacks2022/README.md

 # LunchMoney🥪
-## WaffleHacks 2022
-## Winner in 'Best Use of Data' and 'Best Project: Food Insecurity'
+## Winner in 'Best Use of Data' and 'Best Project: Food Insecurity' @ WaffleHacks 2022
 By: Caijun Qin, Kevin Parfien, Usman Khan, Zayn Khan